gwillz/EagleEye/README.md

 ![Annotation](icons/annotate_trim.png)

-Takes raw camera footage or images from the Ricoh theta and applies automated object detection algorithms.
+Takes raw camera footage or images from the Ricoh Theta and applies automated object detection algorithms.
 Includes manual adjustment of the annotations.
 Outputs an annotated video or image, depending on the input as well as an XML Dataset - of identical format to the Mapping Tool.